apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-AUP.md

 would require rather heavy modifications to the CAS webflow as well as alternative means of storing and remembering decisions such as cookies or browser storage, etc.</p></div>

-{% include casproperties.html modules="cas-server-support-aup-webflow" excludes=".ldap" %}
+{% include casproperties.html properties="cas.acceptable-usage-policy" excludes=".ldap" %}

 ## Per Service